 Habitat in the wild

-Inhabits mainly in slow, thickly planted waters including ponds, bogs, dykes, streams and irrigation channels.
-The natural habitat of dwarf gouramis is rich in aquatic vegetation, including floating plants like water lettuce and water hyacinth, as well as submerged plants like Vallisneria and Hygrophila.
-These plants provide shelter, breeding sites, and food sources for the gouramis.
+In their natural habitat, dwarf gouramis inhabit slow-moving, densely vegetated waters such as ponds, bogs, ditches, streams, and irrigation channels.
+Their environments are rich in aquatic plants, including floating varieties like water lettuce and water hyacinth, as well as submerged species like vallisneria and hygrophila.
+These plants not only provide shelter but also serve as breeding sites and food sources.

 Description

-Dwarf gouramis typically have an average lifespan of about 3 to 5 years in captivity.
-However, with proper care and a suitable environment, it is possible for some individuals to live longer, potentially reaching up to 6 years or even more.
-Providing a balanced diet, maintaining optimal water conditions, and ensuring a stress-free environment can contribute to the longevity and well-being of dwarf gouramis.
-It’s important to note that individual lifespan can vary, and factors such as genetics, overall health, and environmental conditions can influence the lifespan of these fish.
+Dwarf gouramis (Trichogaster lalius) typically live for about 3 to 5 years in captivity.
+However, with optimal care and a suitable environment, some individuals can reach 6 years or even longer.
+Key factors contributing to their longevity include a balanced diet, well-maintained water conditions, and a stress-free habitat.
+Keep in mind that individual lifespans can vary based on genetics, overall health, and environmental factors.

 Dwarf gourami types